linchar/chronocollector-config/README.md

 and

-- endpoints that are annotated with prefix "prometheus.io/"
+- pods that are annotated with prefix "prometheus.io/scrape:true"

 The configuration assumes chronocollector is deployed into namespace: chronosphere.
 Here are the steps: